 As it becomes clear that automation is a pillar to any “BizDevOps” approach, the concept emerges of a single platform for Robotic Automation.
 Why don’t we fulfill the needs of business, development and operations with a single piece of technology?
 This not only provides significant savings on implementation and training costs, but it also bolsters the efficiency of the continuous delivery process by enabling seamless coordination between teams.
 Development teams would be automatically updated on the latest businesses processes for testing, and operations would be able to keep help desk current with monitoring the updated processes and avoid false failures.
 Conversely, business teams that are in the process of building new processes for RPA bots can take testing scripts that already are written and use them as a baseline for refining processes for automation.

 Currently, only Automai Corporation has recognized this advantage of streamlining automation and offers a single Robotic Automation Platform to service the automation needs of BizDevOps.
-Automai delivers Robotic Process Automation to business teams, Robotic Performance Testing and Functional Testing to development teams and Robotic Application Monitoring to operations teams, all this based on one single platform.
+Automai delivers Robotic Process Automation to business teams, automated Performance Testing and Functional Testing to development teams and automated Application Monitoring to operations teams, all this based on one single platform.
 Maybe this is worth considering on your path to the fully agile enterprise?